 One of the great characteristics of building an agency is that the job of your agents is so simple.
 In fact, agents are simply referrers and their single job is to give away an “offer” of some kind such as a FREE booklet.
 When a request comes in for the booklet, your agent has provided you with a SQL (Sales Qualified Lead) to follow up on.
 It’s really that simple.
 And the more agents you enlist, the more SQL you will have.

-Costs to Set Up Your Agency
+Zero Costs to Set Up Your Agency

-Costs Per Agent
+You Set the Minimal Costs Per Agent

-Offer Discount Basic Training for Your Agents
+Offer Discount Basic Training for Your “Best” Agent Recruits

-Monthly or Quarterly Project or Goal
+Setting Monthly or Quarterly Projects or Goals

-So as a “sponsoring”, you should always have a planned event your agents can work with you on.
+So as a “sponsor”, you should always have a planned event your agents can work with you on.
 An example of such an event is an informative teleconference on factoring for business owners.
 Schedule your event out 30-40 days in advance.
 Use your agents to help you “fill the seats” and provide small, immediate awards to those that supply the most attendees.

 Commission Sharing Arrangements